How to use the Contact Merge Tool on Administrate

 - Search for, or scroll and find, “Potential Contact Duplicates” under the CRM section.

 Step 2: Identify your duplicates using the table

 - You will now see a list of “Potential Contact Duplicates” aggregated into a single list.
 This list has multiple pages so be sure to advance the pages when navigating this list.

-- The list identifies a single conflict and the reason, in the left column is one contact record and the right column is the contact record it conflicts with.
+- The list identifies a single conflict and the reason.
+The left column is a Contact record and the right column is the Contact record it conflicts with.

 - Click on “Merge”.